adubredu/DigitRobot.jl/README.md

 # DigitRobot.jl
-URDF and Meshes for the Agility Robotics Digit Robot
+This package provides URDF and Meshes for the Agility Robotics Digit Robot, as well as a convenience function for creating `RigidBodyDynamics.Mechanism`.